 On the other hand, disadvantages of short-term trading include:

-- Stressful Trading: trading for short periods of time can be very stressful, as the trader should monitor almost each trade and take actions when necessary.
+- Stressful Trading: trading for short periods of time can be very stressful, as the trader should monitor almost every trade and take action when necessary.
 It can be highly unpredictable.

 - Time-Demanding: this trading approach requires more time to look for trading opportunities and enter trades at proper levels.
 A trader will have to closely and frequently monitor technical indicators and price charts.

 - Higher Trading Costs: the more trades, the more commission and spreads you have to pay.
 These trading costs, especially when they’re high, can easily blow up your daily profits.